 For inspirational purposes, I suggest gathering a few main pieces that you know for sure you want to incorporate into space.
 They could serve as a compass for primary or accent colors.
 After understanding how color moves us, and also considering your inspirational pieces, you will need to feel and trust your color selections.

 Layering is where the magic happens.
 Pan across your room, with your furniture in place (and I recommend you loop back to lifestyle for inspiration) If you’ve already selected a few pieces, great!.
-But what more?
+But what else?
 If you’re a spiritually inclined individual, your pieces may be inspired by artifact, relics, or literature that speaks to that part of your life’s expression.
-If you love to entertain, perhaps you’ll opt for items that stir ‘conversations’ around an appreciation of travels, cocktails, or music.
+If you love to entertain, perhaps you’ll opt for items that stir conversations around an appreciation of travels, cocktails, or music.
 A well designed eclectic home invites many conversations

 The things you want to remember is to be consistent.
-Carry your eclectic design throughout your home.
-And be mindful not to overdo it.
+Carry your eclectic design throughout your home, and be mindful not to overdo it.
 Too much of anyone one thing can become a blur.

 Remember above all else, this is your home.
 Bring in pieces that evoke a cozy and invigorating feeling.

 – Marcelle Guilbeau